kersorianek/mon-portfolio/_posts/2022-11-11-Agile-Scrum-in-a- Nutshell.md

 ### HOW-Meeting

-- all WHAT-Meeting selected backlog items will be the input of the HOW-Meeting.
+- All WHAT-Meeting selected backlog items will be the input of the HOW-Meeting.
 - identifying the concrete tasks needed for complete implementation of the Scrum Product Backlog entries.
 Base for this estimation should be person-hours.
 - tasks normally include design, implementation, test and documentation activities.
 - can be down in a separate session after the WHAT-Meeting.

 3. Daily Scrum/ Daily Stand up meeting:

 A daily 15-minute meeting where the team members discuss progress and plan their work for the day.

 - A short everyday meeting during Sprint, not more than 15 minutes.
 - Each team member should briefly provide the answers of the following three questions: